Christian Atsu explains his two-year Black Stars absence

-Winger Christian Atsu has disclosed that he did not quit the Black Stars but decided to stay away just to concentrate on his club career after agreeing with coach Charles Akonnor.
+Ghana winger Christian Atsu has disclosed that he did not quit the Black Stars but decided to stay away just to concentrate on his club career after agreeing with the Ghana coach Charles Akonnor.

-The winger had struggled to break into the Newcastle United first team last season and felt he had to fight for playing time with the English side but couldn't succeed in that.
+The winger had struggled to break into the Newcastle United first team last season and felt he had to fight for playing time with the English side who had bet365 angebotscode during the Premier League matches.

-According to the 29-year-old, he explained his situation to Black Stars coach Charles Akonnor, who agreed with his decision.
+According to the 29-year-old, he explained his situation to Black Stars coach C.K Akonnor, who agreed with his decision as he fought for playing time with the Magpies.

 "Coach came to my place in Newcastle United, I spoke with him, we made a decision and this is it," he told 3Sports.